 But instead of glorious revelation, my pronouncement met with a sullen glare.
 “Oh,” she said, and that was the end of it.
 Or so I thought.

 A couple weeks later, as she perused the glossy adverts in the newspaper, I heard her say, “I wish Santa would get this for me.”
-Looking up, she pushed the advert under my gaze and looked up hopefully.
-Apparently, you can take Santa out of Christmas, but not shopping.
+She pushed the advert under my gaze and looked up hopefully.
+Apparently, you can take Santa out of Christmas, but not out of little girls.

 “Honey,” I said.
 “Remember what I said.
 I’m Santa — or was Santa.”